 CATHY'S CRAWLY COMPOSTERS Offers worm composting options as well as a tumbling composter that fits nicely on a balcony.
 All composters are made in Ontario.

 Check YOUR LOCAL COFFEE SHOP for burlap coffee bags, coffee grounds and a variety of plastic containers that can be of use to gardeners.

 RECYCLE, REUSE...
 At the end of the season for garden retailers (especially those set up in parking lots of grocery and big-box stores), there are routine and extraordinary gems to be scavenged from the vestiges.

-TORONTO'S COMMERCIAL KITCHEN DIRECTORY - Housing Services Corporation, in partnership with Food Forward, has developed an online map of commercially certified, inspected kitchens available for rent across the city of Toronto.
-This list will help to connect community groups and new entrepreneurs with affordable kitchen space for workshops, catering or food preparation.
+KITCHEN FIND CANADA A project of Food Forward's Kitchens Forward initiative - an online map of commercially certified, inspected kitchens available for rent across Toronto - to help connect community groups and new entrepreneurs with affordable kitchen space for workshops, catering or food preparation.

 TAKE NOTE: Joyful gardening on balconies requires individuals to do so safely, considerately and lawfully.
 Relevant guidelines are set out in lease and condominium agreements, and resident handbooks (where these exist).
 Building managers can provide helpful information.